Thermodynamics of a Single Mesoscopic Phononic Mode: Detected signal

 with $\kappa_{ext}$ the coupling rate of the cavity to the transmission line, and $\kappa_{tot}=\kappa_{ext}+\kappa_{in}$ the total cavity relaxation rate ($\kappa_{in}$ stands for internal losses).
 Since $\Gamma_{ef\!f}<\Gamma_m$, the motion is (parametrically) amplified.
 We fit about $100~$kHz for $\kappa_{ext}$ and $200 - 150 ~$kHz for $\kappa_{tot}$ (decreasing with increasing $P_{in}$) on the susceptibility curves (Fig. \ref{scheme} bottom inset, violet line) \cite{XinPRAppl}.
 This decrease of losses with microwave power is presumably due to the presence of Two Level Systems (TLSs), see discussion thereafter.
 Note the factor $1/2$ that arises in Eq. (\ref{gammaopt}) because of evanescent coupling.
 We write $k_0$ and $m_0$ for the effective spring constant and mass of the mechanical mode respectively, having $\Omega_m^2=k_0/m_0$.

 In the following, we describe the measurement in classical terms, following the electric circuit modeling of Refs. \cite{xintheory,NJPIlya}; only when appropriate shall we make the link to quantum theory.
+For the modeling, we shall assume $ \omega \sim \omega_c$, and $Z_0 C_c \omega_c \ll 1$.
 The voltage $V_{out}$ to be detected writes:

 with $V_{amp}$ the voltage noise of the detection port, and $\phi$ the generalized flux (primitive integral of the voltage drop) across the microwave cavity.
 This cavity is modeled as an $RLC$ circuit, with $C_t=C(0)$ the effective capacitance of the mode in the absence of motion and $L$ its effective inductance, such that $\omega_c^2=1/(L C_t)$ [see Fig. \ref{electric_circuit}].
-The microwave damping is modeled through two resistors in parallel, an internal $R_{in}$ for all material-dependent losses and a $R_{ext}$ corresponding to the leakage towards the outside (beyond capacitance $C_c$, not shown).
+The microwave damping is modeled through two effective resistors in parallel, an internal $R_{in}$ for all material-dependent losses and a $R_{ext}$ corresponding to the leakage towards the outside (beyond capacitance $C_c$, not shown).
 The total losses simply write $1/R_t=1/R_{in}+1/R_{ext}$, with $\kappa_{in}=1/(R_{in} C_t)$ and $\kappa_{ext}=1/(R_{ext} C_t)$.
 One defines:

-from circuit theory \cite{xintheory}.
+from circuit theory, considering that the end load of the output line is equal to $Z_0$ \cite{xintheory}.
 The linear coupling between mechanics and microwaves generates a comb in the output signal, that presents components at $\omega_n = \omega_c + n \, \Omega_m$ with $n \in \mathbb{Z}$.
 This leads to the expressions \cite{xintheory}:

 with $V_{M,n}$, $\mu_n$ and $V_{N,n}$ the respective (complex) amplitudes in the frames rotating at $\omega_n$.
 The motion $x$ is itself expressed in a frame rotating at $\Omega_m$:

 with $x_0$ the complex motion amplitude.
 The drive voltage $V_d$ created by the microwave generator can be defined as: